ontopapp/ontop-push/README.md

 ```

 ### Java / Android (OnTop.java)
-To make things easier I've added a class called `OnTop.java` for use in Android applictions that should make things easier Feel free to edit it as you need.
+To make things easier I've added a class called `OnTop.java` for use in Android applictions.
+Feel free to edit it as you need.
-Just one dependency, you need [LoopJ](http://loopj.com/android-async-http/)'s Asynchronous Http client for Android or you can modify `OnTop.send()` to use your own method.
+There's just one dependency tho, you need [LoopJ](http://loopj.com/android-async-http/)'s Asynchronous Http client for Android or you can modify `OnTop.send()` function to use your own method.
-Add the line below to your app.gradle
+For the LoopJ plugin, add the line below to your app.gradle
 ```
 compile 'com.loopj.android:android-async-http:1.4.9'
 ```